CDMcGwire/Various-RPG-Homebrews/peasant-quest.md

 # Peasant Quest - Player Handout

+A set of homebrew character creation rules for D&D 5th Edition to play out exciting adventures as a group of particularly non-heroic peasants.

 ## Character Creation

 All players start as level 0 Peasants with the following creation guidelines: